GenXProject/GenX.jl/docs/src/index.md

 2. Set the `MethodofMorris` flag in the `GenX_Settings.yml` file to 1.
 3. Solve the model using `Run.jl` file.
 4. Results of the Method of Morris script will be stored in the `Results` folder in the `morris.csv` file.
+5. Uncertain parameter values used for each method of morris iteration will be stored in the `Results` folder in the `morris_parameters.csv` file.
+6. Objective function value of each method of morris iteration will be stored in the `Results` folder in the `morris_objective.csv` file.
+7. Elementary effect used for computing the mean effect of the uncertain parameter will be stored in the `Results` folder in the `morris_elementary_effects.csv` file.